kf-martins/kf-martins/README.md

 # ⭐ Kauã Felipe Martins

-<sub> Brazil, Paraná, Londrina </sub>
+## 🧑‍🎓 Academic
-### 🧑‍🎓 Computer Technician Integrated into High School, IFPR - Graduating 4rd Year
+- Graduated in Computer Technician Integrated into High School - IFPR
+- Graduating in Data Sciences and Artificial Intelligence - UEL

-## 💡 My person
+##💡 My person
 - Affinity with calculations and logic
 - Proactive and self-taught
 - Search for knowledge and new technologies

 ## ⚙️ Technical skills
+- Javascript
+- Typescrip
-- Java                    - Intermediary
+- Node.JS
-  <sub>Canvas and game programming</sub>
-- Javascript, Typescript  - Intermediary
-  <sub>node.js, react-native</sub>
-- HTML, CSS               - Basic
-- C Language              - Basic
+- React Native
-- Python                  - Basic
+- Python
-- C#                      - Basic
+- C#
+- Java

 ## 📜 Experience